alexwing/deck.gl-demo-visualization-test/README.md

 * Colour of the polygon (the colour will be darker depending on the population level of the country)
 * Table with country information when you place the mouse over the polygon
 * Legend population and country count by Continent

-A GeoJsonLayer has been added with another Json file different from the one you propose in the practice since I am having problems with this one, and I have to see why.

 Other features I have yet to explore:

 * Try some other ArcLayer, HexagonLayer, GridCellLayer components, etc